The Foundations of Investing: Part IV, Everything Compounds

 These charts are different, but they help quantify the two same points in dollar terms:

-1. Saving is important, but it isn’t enough to build a retirement nest egg.
+1. Saving is important, but it isn’t enough to build up a pile of cash.
 We must also take advantage of the long-term compounding effects provided to us over time through investing our savings

 2. We don’t need to be perfect for decades to have good outcomes, we just need to the best we can today and keep doing that repeatedly over time and we will be exponentially better off in the long run.
 Rather than putting too much pressure on yourself to be perfect, its about finding the right balance that works for today and tweaking it as you go

 Now, here is the part that often gets forgotten when it comes to compounding: it is always happening; the only question is whether its working for you or against you.
 What determines that is two things: our actions (or inactions) and the amount of time that passes.
-The longer we are disciplined or doing the best we can, the better the outcome.
+The longer we are disciplined and doing the best we can, the better the outcome.
 The longer we are indecisive or fearful, the harder everything will get later on.
-When it comes to our money and compounding, the math works the same way whether we are talking about an investment account helping you build and preserve wealth, or debt that is accruing, preventing you from doing so.
+When it comes to our money and compounding, the math works the same way.
+It doesn’t matter if we are talking about an investment account or debt that is accruing.

 The farther you zoom out, the clearer it becomes just how much small repeatable actions have outsized impacts on our lives.
 Ravi Nagarajan said it well: “one of the ironies of life is that many bad habits provide immediate rewards while negative consequences are concealed for a long period of time.
 Good habits often seem to offer the opposite scenario: immediate discomfort that is only rewarded in the long run.”
 It doesn’t matter if we are talking about our finances, physical health, mental health, intellect, learning new skills, or relationships.
 The more we put in (or don’t) to the things that matter most over a long period of time, the more noticeable the impact will be down the road.
 Invest accordingly.
 Everything compounds.